ThinkRedstone/Campaign/Setting.md

 # The Order of Blades

+## The Campaign
+This formalization is here for you Nimrod.

+Naru's Campaign, also known within his order as The Campaign, is the Pathfinder Campaign's main story (at least for now).
+His Campaign against the gods is driven by his understanding that the gods, in their endless life and unrivaled power, will cause and already are causing more injustice than any mortal will ever be able to.
+This is a variation on the question of "How can a benevolent god create a world filled with so much evil?"- How can "good gods" allow their peers to cause so much misery?
+Naru's answer is The Campaign.
+Even though mortal are not just by the slightest, their injustices are limited by their trivial power, and so Naru believes the world will be more just if left solely in mortal hands.

 ## Ranks
 The ranks of members in the order are named after different types of straight
 blades: